Douglas Lea was born in Liverpool on 8 February 1910. From Liverpool

 In his last studies, Pasteur recalled that he had started out as a chemist.
 First in the laboratory of the rue d’Ulm and then in his Institute, his ultimate experiments indicate that he was trying to understand how the same microbe can either kill a person or stimulate his or her resistance.
 This is where bacteriology merged into immunology.
 Pasteur brought these neighboring disciplines together.
 Understanding the role of the molecules, the toxins, and the antitoxins involved both chemistry and biology.

 So what do I conclude about Pasteur’s transition from the physical to the biological sciences?
 It wasn’t part of a long-range plan.
 Nor was it primarily motivated by the desire to help the sick, at least initially.
 I see two key points.
 First, the rotation of polarized light when passed through an organic substance led him naturally from physics to biology; scientific problems don’t always respect academic boundaries.
 Second, requests to address industrial problems further accelerated this transition, and those problems happened to be biological in nature.
 There seems to be a lot of chance involved in this transition (I think there often is for many scientists).
-But, as Pasteur famously said, chance favors the prepared mind
+But, as Pasteur famously said, chance favors the prepared mind.

-The creation of glucose or other sugars is the reverse of the respiration process and is called photosynthesis.
-The free energy required to run the reaction the other direction is supplied by light energy.
+The creation of glucose or other sugars is the reverse of the respiration

 Photosynthetic organisms convert around 1014 kg of carbon from carbon dioxide into biomass each year.
 In addition to generating the food that we enjoy eating, photosynthetic organisms emit a waste product, free oxygen, that we enjoy breathing.
 They also stabilize Earth’s climate by removing atmospheric CO2.